eleanortefera/eleanortefera/README.md

 If you're here, you're probably trying to query some data about me.

-So let's run a quick check from the database. before any of these you can checkout my previous GitHub (previous): [click here](https://github.com/duduBmoon21)
+So let's run a quick check from the database. before any of these you can checkout my previous GitHub : [click here](https://github.com/duduBmoon21)

 ```sql